Establishing a Minimalist/Clean Eating Pantry

 This is part 1 of a 2 part pantry series!

-Stay tuned for the next installment in this series: Stocking your “Just the Basics” Whole Food Pantry!
+Check out the next installment in this series: Stocking your “Just the Basics” Whole Food Pantry!

 Are you using a minimalist food pantry?
 Let us know all about it in the comments!